Simple Ways to Make the Most of Giving Tuesday

-The COVID-19 pandemic has sidelined a lot of projects but Giving Tuesday shouldn’t be one of them.
+The COVID-19 pandemic continues to sideline a lot of projects, but Giving Tuesday shouldn’t be one of them.
 Yes, there are extra precautions to take and you may have to adjust your plans to keep everyone safe and comply with any restrictions in place.
-By now you’ve had to creatively adapt to a lot of things in 2020 — doing so for this event should be no problem!
+By now you’ve had to creatively adapt to a lot of things in recent years — doing so for this event should be no problem!
 In fact, you should lean into fundraising efforts now more than ever — experts share that donors are focused on giving to local organizations, especially those who have provided direct response to the Coronavirus pandemic.
 However, it is important that you are extra sensitive and mindful that donors themselves are likely having a tough time, so carefully think through your messaging.

 Below are some simple ideas to try that don’t take a large budget or tons of advanced planning.